 The content of the trip focuses on three main areas:

-- Narratives of the Jewish People
+- To reinforce the solidarity of the Jewish people worldwide

 Mifgash, meaning "encounter" in Hebrew.
 As a key component of our program, young Israelis are invited to join our groups to gain the same understanding of Israel, Judaism, Jewish identity and the larger Jewish community.
 By engaging in creative, recreational and educational activities with Israeli peers, members of the group develop a personal peer-to-peer connection to Israel.